Setup Heroku app on naked domain with SSL using DNS registrar not supporting ALIAS record via Cloudflare

 - Find

-panel and clickAdd domain
+Domainspanel and clickAdd domain - Enter

-, we will need it in next steps, keep tab open we will get back here soon.
+DNS Target, we will need it in next steps, keep tab open we will get back here soon.

 Step 2 - Add page in cloudflare